Column Store FAQ

 Disaster recovery and limitations for AP (C replica) side:

-How to create a columnstore table?
+How do I create a columnar storage table?

-First, create a hybrid row-columnstore table.
+First, create a hybrid row-column storage table.

 - Non-partitioned table: